TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 ```math
 L_{MIN} = 3.156 uH = 3 uH
 ```

+The _PA4339.701NLT_ 5 uH inductor will be used for its 4 A current rating.

 ### Inductor Current Sensing Selection:
 The datasheet recommends that both sense resistors are of the same value.